 In addition to Alzheimer's disease, the Registry tracks dementias that are associated with other medical conditions, such as Parkinson's disease, alcohol and drug abuse, and HIV/AIDS.
-In the 2009 Registry, there are 17,157 persons with a dementia associated with one of these conditions, who do not also have a diagnosis of Alzheimer's disease or vascular dementia.
-Five percent of them have dementia associated with Parkinson's disease, and 38% have an indication of dementia associated with some other medical condition (please see Table 2 footnote).
+In the 2010 Registry, there are 19,531 persons with a dementia associated with one of these conditions, who do not also have a diagnosis of Alzheimer's disease or vascular dementia.
+Six percent have dementia associated with Parkinson's disease, and 30% have an indication of dementia associated with some other medical condition (please see Table 2 footnote).
 The percentages in the table are not mutually exclusive due to the fact that some persons' records indicate that they have more than one medical condition.
 A few individuals have as many as three such conditions.